About Blog Contact Pey

 Holmes Run Acres

-Holmes Run Acres is a mid-century modern neighborhood in the Annandale/Falls Church area of Fairfax County, developed primarily in the late 1950s and early 1960s.
+Holmes Run Acres is a mid-century modern neighborhood of roughly 355 homes in the Annandale/Falls Church area of Fairfax County, built from 1951 to about 1958.
+The original homes, developed by the Luria Brothers, were designed by architects Nicholas Satterlee and Donald Lethbridge — the architectural pedigree that defines the neighborhood.
 The community takes its name from the Holmes Run tributary that winds through the area, and the creek corridor defines much of the neighborhood’s natural character: wooded lots, mature trees, and access to the Holmes Run stream valley park system.

-The homes are primarily postwar contemporary ranches and split-levels, built during the period when MCM design was reshaping the DC suburbs.
-Open floor plans, natural materials, and strong indoor-outdoor connections are common.
+The homes are postwar contemporaries built during the period when MCM design was reshaping the DC suburbs.
+Open floor plans, natural materials, and strong indoor-outdoor connections are common, and the neighborhood’s significance is formally recognized: it has been a National Register Historic District since 2007 and is also a Fairfax County Historic Overlay District.
 Condition varies across the neighborhood, but the best homes offer genuine mid-century character at prices below comparable addresses in Bethesda or closer-in Alexandria.

 Holmes Run Acres sits at a practical sweet spot in the Northern Virginia market: accessible to both the I-495 corridor and the Orange/Silver Line Metro at Dunn Loring or East Falls Church, within FCPS, and close to the Seven Corners and Merrifield employment nodes.